jakepeyser/messenger/README.md

 ```

 - **`TWILIO_ACCOUNT_SID`**: An application SID is the way that a Twilio application is identified.
-- **`TWILIO_AUTH_TOKEN`**: Acts as the password for your twilio application.
+- **`TWILIO_AUTH_TOKEN`**: Acts as the password for your Twilio application.
 - **`TWILIO_NUMBER`**: The Twilio number from which you would like to send the SMS messages.
-- **`PHONE_NUMBERS_FILE`** ***(optional)***: The CSV file where users will be parsed from when the server starts.
-For instance, if this value was set to `prod`, the server will look for users inside the file `server/numbers/prod.csv`.
+- **`PHONE_NUMBERS_FILE`** **(optional)**: The CSV file where users will be parsed from when the server starts.
+For instance, if this value was set to `prod` the server will look for users inside the file `server/numbers/prod.csv`.
-- **`MESSAGE_BATCH`**: Sometimes when we have a large number of users, we want to batch the messages into several payloads so that we can monitor any issues.
-This is one way to mitigate the [message queues](https://support.twilio.com/hc/en-us/articles/115002943027-Understanding-Twilio-Rate-Limits-and-Message-Queues) that are a downstream bottleneck of sending SMS messages.
+- **`MESSAGE_BATCH`** **(optional)**: Sometimes when we have a large number of users, we want to batch the messages into several payloads so that we can monitor any potential issues as they are sent.
+This is one way to mitigate the [message queues](https://support.twilio.com/hc/en-us/articles/115002943027-Understanding-Twilio-Rate-Limits-and-Message-Queues) that act as a downstream bottleneck when sending SMS messages.
 This value defaults to 250, but using this variable we can set it to any number we would like.
 - **`PIN`**: As an extra level of security, we require a PIN for any incoming `POST /messages` request.
-As the app may be made available through a public endpoint, this ensures that anyone who comes across the URL cannot send messages to your users.
+As the app may be made available through a public endpoint, this ensures that anyone who comes across the URL cannot send messages to your users without the knowledge of this PIN.

 ## Running Locally